luluzhou1/alinush.github.io/_posts/2024-06-01-ECDSA-signatures.md

 There is **no** good reason to ever use ECDSA (except for legacy compatibility).
 At least, this is my current (limited?) sense.

-As far as I can tell, Schnorr should always be preferred over it:
+As far as I can tell, [Schnorr signatures](/2024/05/31/Schnorr-signatures.html) should always be preferred over it:
  - Schnorr is _slightly_ faster (no field inversions)
  - Schnorr admits a more efficient $t$-out-of-$n$ threshold signing protocol
- - Schnorr has simpler pubkey recovery (no recovery hints needed)
+ - Schnorr has a simpler pubkey recovery (no recovery hints needed)
  - Schnorr has an arguably-cleaner security reduction

-Other not so great features of ECDSA:
+Other disadvantages of ECDSA:

  1. ECDSA is **inefficient as a $t$-out-of-$n$ threshold signature** scheme
  1. ECDSA, like [Schnorr](/2024/05/31/Schnorr-signatures.html), is broken if the **nonce $k$ is reused**.
 Generally, they are both very **fragile** if the nonce $k$ is biased[^BH19e].